 - Ida Burghart-Cummings (aunt of Orville Burghart) was a Bible worker in Minnesota

 - Esther Larsen-Read, teacher at Hutchinson Theological Seminary, worked for Minnesota Conference of SDA and for the Iowa Sanitarium and Hospital

 - Lewis Anderson, Jr. (son of Lewis Anderson, Sr. and Alice Benson-Anderson) has served as pastor in Minnesota and various other areas

 - David Burghart (son of Orville and Lucille) was a music teacher in SDA schools, the Director of Development for Andrews University, Vice President of Advancement for Southern Adventist University, and President of the Foundation at Glendale Adventist Medical Center

 - Lois Burghart-Bowers (daughter of Orville and Lucille) and her husband, Marshall Bowers have labored in SDA educational work including time spent at Maplewood Academy where Marshall was the Principal

-- Myrna Moe-Earles is a pastor’s wife and has worked in various capacities of SDA conference work
+- Myrna Moe-Earles served as a pastor’s wife and worked in various capacities of SDA conference work

 - Barry Mosier and Mary Beth Burghart-Mosier and their family who have been missionaries to Africa